Purple group — FEATURES OF A CATWOMAN COSTUME

 These words look like they belong in one group but actually fit somewhere else entirely.

-CAMP can refer to a style or attitude, but in this context, it's more likely related to TRAINING CAMP.
+CAMP can refer to a summer camp or a military camp, but in this context, it's related to training camp.